2-hour Longshan Temple walking tour with a private guide

 Art Galleries & Cultural Spaces

-Creative hubs in Pub Crawl in Phnom Penh USD 12 highlight classical works, contemporary installations, and community projects under one skyline.
+Creative hubs in Ximending walking tour with a private guide USD 28 highlight classical works, contemporary installations, and community projects under one skyline.
 Small studios sit alongside established galleries.

 Look for temporary shows, evening openings, and cultural centres where workshops, talks, and performances make art approachable and engaging for all visitors.